Working Men's College

-The Working Men's College (also known as the St Pancras Working Men's College or WMC, The Camden College), is among the earliest adult education institutions established in the United Kingdom, and Europe's oldest extant centre for adult education.
+The Working Men's College (also known as the St Pancras Working Men's College, WMC, The Camden College or WM College), is among the earliest adult education institutions established in the United Kingdom, and Europe's oldest extant centre for adult education.
 Founded by Christian socialists, at its inception it was at the forefront of liberal education philosophy.
 Today the college has two centres in the London Borough of Camden.

 History and background

-Founded in 1854 the college was established by Christian Socialists to provide for Victorian skilled artisans a liberal education, with its ethical focus countering what its founders saw as failings and corruption in the practices of trade self-help associations of the time.
+Founded in 1854 the college was established in Oakley Square by Christian Socialists to provide for Victorian skilled artisans a liberal education, with its ethical focus countering what its founders saw as failings and corruption in the practices of trade self-help associations of the time.
 The founding of the college was also a response to concerns about the revolutionary potential of the Chartist Movement.

 The college's founders – a view reached in 1904 – were Frederick Denison Maurice, (the first principal), Thomas Hughes (author of Tom Brown's Schooldays), John Malcolm Forbes Ludlow, Frederick James Furnivall, Lowes Cato Dickinson, John Westlake, Richard Buckley Litchfield and John Llewelyn Davies.
 Notable early promoters and supporters of the college and its foundation were Edward Vansittart Neale, Dante Gabriel Rossetti, John Ruskin, Charles Blachford Mansfield, John Stuart Mill, James Clerk Maxwell, and Charles Kingsley (author of The Water-Babies), while later ones included G.M.
 Trevelyan, E. M. Forster, C.E.M.
 Joad and Seamus Heaney.

 In the 1870s the new college failed to take up an offer to merge with the Working Women's College which had been founded by Elizabeth Malleson.
 Malleson decided to make her college co-educational and this caused a dispute amongst her organisation.
 As a result, F. D. Maurice with Frances Martin helped to set up the College for Working Women in Fitzroy Street in 1874.
 The minority who supported this college included George and Amelia Tansley, Llewellyn Davies, and Sir John Lubbock.

-The college was called the Frances Martin College in 1922 after Frances Martin left it a substantial bequest (£500) in her will.
+The college was called the Frances Martin College in 1922 after Frances Martin left it a bequest of £500 in her will.
 This sister college, through financial and organisational difficulties, eventually ran its courses for women at The Working Men's College, and later this in name only as it, and its associated charity, had become unviable.
 The college's charitable funds were absorbed into those of The Working Men's College, and The Frances Martin College ceased to exist after 90 years in 1967.
 Around this time, in 1965, The Working Men's College admitted female students for the first time.